The HERA Foundation sends a big shout out to Samantha Lockwood.

 You’ve participated in nearly 20 events for HERA, always using the team name Bury the Dragon.
 What is the meaning behind that name?

 When I was first diagnosed I had just started dating a guy, we were starting to fall in love but it was all a new relationship.
 Six months in I was recovering from a major surgery and I was bald.
 I’ve always had a low maintenance style so wigs never appealed to me, too much fussing was required and they were too itchy.
 I usually wore scarfs on my head but it was summer and it was hot and humid in Philadelphia.
 Plus, whenever I wore a scarf people on the street would look at me with sympathy.
 I hated that.
 If I was out it was because I felt strong and good, I didn’t want to be reminded of my disease every time someone gave me a sympathetic look.
+For many years, scientists have studied the substance called Tadalafil.
+They achieved the necessary dosage, which is enough to create the maximum effect without severe side effects.
+It went through many experiments, which allowed achieving complete safety of drug intake.
+Cialis meet all quality standards.
+When creating Cialis, specialists reduced the number of side effects after administration.

 I remember one day walking to a restaurant with Mark, I was sweating and miserable.
 I asked him if he would be embarrassed if I took off my scarf.
 Of course he wouldn’t but when I did, I felt like I was naked.
 I was so embarrassed.
 The next day, my blood counts came in strong so I went to the tattoo shop and had a dragon tattooed on my head.
 I was able to go bald during the hot summer and no one looked at me like I was pathetic.
 No one realized I had cancer!
 People thought I was a tough girl which was totally new to me.
 By the way, Mark and I ended up getting married five years later while I was going through my second bout of ovarian cancer.
 I was completely bald for the ceremony.